 Information, translation, workshops & referrals for people seeking support.

-Child care and college scholarships provided through local non-profit preschools and after schools from Tomales to Stinson Beach.
+Child care and college scholarships provided through local non-profit preschools, after school programs, and summer camps from Tomales to Stinson Beach.

 WMCS is a busy and lively service hub where all are welcome.
 Drop in at any time (11431 Highway 1, Suite 10), call us at 415 663 8361 or email at firstname.lastname@example.org.